wp-plugins/51degreesmobi/README.txt

 *  **Mobile detection and switcher** which automatically detects and switches between desktop / mobile theme, or the request can be redirected to another URL

 *  **Easy to use administration tool** to set-up and define redirection rules.
 The plugin can be downloaded and working within minutes.
-Rules can be defined to treat small [screen mobile devices](http://51degrees.mobi/Products/DeviceData/PropertyDictionary.aspx#IsSmallScreen), [smartphones](http://51degrees.mobi/Products/DeviceData/PropertyDictionary.aspx#IsSmartPhone) and [tablets](http://51degrees.mobi/Products/DeviceData/PropertyDictionary.aspx#IsTablet) differently.
+Rules can be defined to treat small [screen mobile devices](http://51degrees.com/Resources/Property-Dictionary#IsSmallScreen), [smartphones](http://51degrees.com/Resources/Property-Dictionary#IsSmartPhone) and [tablets](http://51degrees.com/Resources/Property-Dictionary#IsTablet) differently.

 *  **Selection of preinstalled mobile themes** designed by Wave Mobile

-*  **Detects over 11000 mobile device** combinations and updated regularly.
+*  **Detects over 150,000 mobile device** combinations and updated regularly.
 No cloud services, PHP extensions or external components are required.
 Once installed the detected device properties are also available to theme developers.

-*  **Developed and supported by 51Degrees.mobi** a leader in mobile device detection tools and used by over 220,000 servers and 500,000,000 devices per month.
-Additional detection capabilities including Tablet, Smartphone, Small Screen / Feature phones and additional themes are available from the 51Degrees.mobi website.
+*  **Developed and supported by 51Degrees** a leader in mobile device detection tools and used by 1.5 million websites.
+Additional detection capabilities including Tablet, Smartphone, Small Screen / Feature phones and additional themes are available from the 51Degrees website.

 The plugin is provided for free to all WordPress users under the Mozilla Public Licence 2.
 For more information please visit our [website](http://51Degrees.mobi/purchase/wordpress.aspx).